 - 1. "College" means Barton County Community College. - 2.
 "Faculty member" means any person employed by the College to conduct classroom, lab, interim experiences, or clinical activities.
 As necessary, faculty may tutor students. - 3.
 "College official" includes any person employed by the College, performing assigned administrative or professional responsibilities. - 4.
 "Student" includes all persons taking courses at the College, both full- and part-time, as well as those participating in all outreach programs, off-campus programs, and such other activities as may be sponsored by the College. - 5.
-"College premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, rented or controlled by the College. - 6.
-"College campuses" includes the land and buildings on which Barton Community College's traditional Barton campus exists, the Golden Belt One Stop Facility, as well as the Grandview Plaza, Fort Riley and Fort Leavenworth campuses.
+"Basic violations" are unacceptable behaviors that show inattention or indifference for the rights of the campus/college community.
+These are considered lower-level rule violations.
+Basic violations are differentiated from capital violations, although multiple basic violations occurring at once or repeated basic violations may be elevated to capital violations. - 6.
+"Capital violations" are unacceptable behaviors that show deliberate disregard for the rights of the campus/college community These are considered more severe rule violations that could potentially bring significant disruption or harm to members of the campus/college community or the campus/college community at large. - 7.
+"College premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, rented or controlled by the College. - 8.
+"College campuses" includes the land and buildings on which Barton Community College's traditional Barton campus exists, the Golden Belt One Stop Facility, as well as the Grandview Plaza, Fort Riley and Fort Leavenworth campuses, and all locations where the College offers educational programming and services.

-- 7. "College-sponsored activity" means any activity on or off campus that is initiated, aided, authorized, or supervised by the College. - 8.
-"Policy" is defined as the written regulations of the College as found in, but not limited to, the Student Code of Conduct, Student Handbook, College Catalog, Policy and Procedural Manual, and Course Schedules. - 9.
-"Student Advocate" is an individual whose role is to support, advise, and champion the student's rights. - 10.
-"Bystander engagement" is the purposeful intervention of someone who is present during and witness to an incident. - 11.
+- 9. "College-sponsored activity" means any activity on or off campus that is initiated, aided, authorized, or supervised by the College. - 10.
+"Policy" is defined as the written regulations of the College as found in, but not limited to, the College website, the Student Code of Conduct, Student and Housing Handbooks, College Catalog, Policy and Procedural Manuals, etc. and Course Schedules. - 11.
+"Student advisor" is an individual whose role is to support, and advise, and champion the student's rights. - 12.
+"Bystander engagement" is the purposeful intervention of someone who is present during and witness to an incident. - 13.
 "Preponderance of evidence" is the standard of proof established for conduct investigations.
 The preponderance of evidence (i.e. just enough evidence to make it more likely than not) standard differs from the standard used in criminal investigations which is "beyond a reasonable doubt."

-Bystander Engagement.
-The welfare of members of our community is of paramount importance.
+Bystander Engagement: The welfare of members of our community is of paramount importance.
 At times, students on and off-campus may need assistance.
-The college encourages students to offer help and assistance to others in need.
+The college encourages students to offer help and assistance to others in need without placing themselves in danger.
 Sometimes, students are hesitant to offer assistance to others, for fear that they may get themselves in trouble.
 (For example, a student who has been drinking might hesitate to help take a sexual misconduct victim to the Campus Safety Office.)
 The college applies a policy of limited immunity for students who offer help to others in need.
-While policy violations cannot be overlooked, the college will provide educational options, rather than punishment, to those who offer their assistance to others in need.
+While policy violations cannot be overlooked, the college will provide educational options, rather than punishment punitive actions, to those who offer their assistance to others in need.